Skip to content

 }

-for (const camera of cameras) this.bind(camera);
+for (const sensor of sensors) this.bind(sensor);

 }